 A mobile website is essentially the same as any website, with a friendlier design and better structure for the device you are accessing the site from.
 The application lives on a web server, what this means for a user is that access to the site is immediate.
 There are no additional steps to take to access a mobile website.

-Sometimes the mobile site exists at a different url, like m.example.com or example.com/mobile where you see entirely different information than a desktop user would, though this doesn’t have to necessarily be the case, as Adam wrote recently in An Introduction to Responsive Web Design (RWD) the trend is for the entire site to be accessible from your mobile device, only in mobile-friendly format.
+Sometimes the mobile website exists at a different url, like m.example.com or example.com/mobile where you see entirely different information than a desktop user would, though this doesn’t have to necessarily be the case, as Adam wrote recently in An Introduction to Responsive Web Design (RWD) the trend is for the entire site to be accessible from your mobile device, only in mobile-friendly format.
 Before responsive web design, many mobile sites redirected a user to a simplified version of the website.
 The redirection and the lack of choices in navigation ended up being a poor user experience.
 If the mobile site lacks a ‘view full site’ option, the frustration could be compounded.
 However, mobile does not, and should not, mean simplified.
 A user should be able to find the information they need no matter the device they are accessing your site from.

 When showing the functionality of a phone or tablet, apps are what come to mind.
 They’re sleek, their user interface has usually been well-thought out from the outset of design, and they can show off the processing power of the device, using its built-in features like the camera or GPS location.
 Apps are familiar to people.
 They’re not necessarily standardized, but a person knows if they open an application on a mobile device, they are going to be presented with a similar interface as other apps.

 A mobile app is different from a website in that it is a self-contained program that runs independently from the internet, thought it may need to connect to the internet for many of its features.
 Because is runs on the operating system, instead of the browser, a user must first download it to their device.
 While there is only one internet, there are multiple mobile operating systems (Apple, Android, Windows) so a separate application needs to be developed for each platform.
+With a top ios app developer sydney working on your app, you can build a dedicated business app to promote your business, products, or services digitally.

-|Mobile Website||Mobile App|
+|Mobile Website||Mobile App

 |Users can access site right away||Users must download app first to be able to use it|